zkotti/cosmos-tour/guide.md

 ### <a name="flat-earth_theory"></a>**Flat-Earth Theory**

-The flat Earth model is an archaic and scientifically debunked view of the Earth's shape as a plane or disk.
-Many ancient societies, including Greece until the classical period (323 BC), the Near Eastern Bronze Age and Iron Age civilizations until the Hellenistic period (31 BC), and China until the 17th century, believed in a flat Earth cosmography.
-Flat Earth conspiracy ideas are promoted by modern flat Earth organisations, despite scientific fact and clear impacts of Earth's sphericity.
-Flat-Earth theories are obviously based on basic scientific errors that are easily debunked.
+The flat Earth theory is an old and non-proven thesis according to which the Earth's shape is as a plane or disk.
+Many ancient civilizations, including Ancient Greece and China until 1600, believed in a flat Earth cosmography.
+These ideas nowadays are promoted by conspiracy clubs, despite scientific proof about Earth's sphericity.
+Flat-Earth stories are undoubtebly linked to elementary scientific errors that can be debunked.

 Source [Flat Earth](https://en.wikipedia.org/wiki/Flat_Earth),
 [Fighting Flat-Earth theory](https://physicsworld.com/a/fighting-flat-earth-theory/)